 Organizations usually make Adjusting Entries on the last day of an accounting period to ensure that the accounts are in line with the accrual method of accounting and the matching principle.
 As per the accrual concept, a company should recognize income when it earns and not when it receives.
 Similarly, the company should recognize the expense when it incurs and not when it pays for it.
-The matching principle, on the other hand, says the company should recognize the expenses when it recognizes the revenue it generates from such expenses.
+On the other hand, the matching principle says the company should recognize the expenses when it recognizes the revenue it generates from such expenses.

-Towards the end of the accounting period, there are income and expense that a company needs to record or update.
+Towards the end of the accounting period, there are income and expenses that a company needs to record or update.
 Thus, these entries help the company to record or update accounts.
-If the company fails to give adjusting entries, a few incomes, asset, liability may not reflect their true values in the financial statements.
+If the company fails to give adjusting entries, a few incomes, assets, and liability may not reflect their true values in the financial statements.

 What’s the Need?

 - The income statement of the company only reports revenues that the company earns during the accounting period.

 - Receivables in the balance sheet reflect the true amount that the company has the right to receive at the end of the accounting period.

 - The income statement includes the expenses and losses that a company incurs during the accounting period.

 - The balance sheet consists of the liabilities that the company incurs as of the end of the accounting period.